Biohacking Clinic Cross Service Cadence

 the math on a representative practice

-The clinic I started with had 380 active clients on her panel, with average revenue per client running about $1,800 a year.
-Industry benchmarks for biohacking practices with comparable service depth suggest a properly engaged client panel should run $3,500-$5,000 per client annually, which means her current panel was capturing about 36-50% of its addressable revenue.
+The modeled clinic has 380 active clients on its panel, with average revenue per client running about $1,800 a year.
+Industry benchmarks for biohacking practices with comparable service depth suggest a properly engaged client panel should run $3,500-$5,000 per client annually, which means the modeled panel is capturing about 36-50% of its addressable revenue.

-If a cross-service engagement cadence moves her average revenue per client from $1,800 to $3,200 (a conservative improvement, well within the band of what we see post-deployment), that's a recovery of $1,400 per client x 380 clients = $532,000 in additional annual revenue from her existing panel.
+If a cross-service engagement cadence moves average revenue per client from $1,800 to $3,200 (an illustrative planning assumption, not a guaranteed result), that's a recovery of $1,400 per client x 380 clients = $532,000 in additional annual revenue from the existing panel - a modeled estimate, not a measured client result.

-Most longevity and biohacking practices in the $1.5M-$6M revenue range have a cross-service penetration gap somewhere between $300K and $1.2M annually, sitting inside a client panel they've already paid the acquisition cost to build.
+For most longevity and biohacking practices in the $1.5M-$6M revenue range, we estimate a cross-service penetration gap somewhere between $300K and $1.2M annually, sitting inside a client panel they've already paid the acquisition cost to build.

 what to pull this week